makslevental/blog/_posts/2020-05-10-Covariant-Derivatives.md

 published: true
 ---

-Covariant derivatives are a means to differentiate vectors relative to vectors.
+Covariant derivatives are a means of differentiating vectors relative to vectors.
 First we cover formal definitions of tangent vectors and then proceed to define a means to "covariantly differentiate".

 # Tangent vectors as derivations
 The most general definition of a vector tangent to a manifold involves *derivations*.